edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/form/forms.md

 Forms may be placed in several contexts including on a page, in a wizard, or in a modal.
 Your chosen form placement may impact specific spacing considerations, but general form spacing requirements apply across these contexts.

 ### General spacing
-Always add 24px of spacing underneath each form input.
-If a form input includes helper text, this 24px spacing should start below the helper text.
-Spacing between data inputs like checkboxes and radio buttons should also be 24px when on the same line or stacked on one another.
+Always add a lg spacer after each form input and a 2xl spacer between the final form input and the buttons.
+If a form input includes helper text, this spacer should start below the helper text.
+There should also be a lg spacer between data inputs (like checkboxes and radio buttons) when they're on the same line or stacked on each other.
 For more spacing information, consult the [PatternFly spacer guidelines](/design-foundations/spacers#considering-line-height-and-padding).

 <div class="ws-docs-content-img">
 ![Example of a basic form with spacers to show how elements should be spaced within it.](./img/form-spacing.svg)